 Lymed materials are designed for pressure application purposes only.
-Our products can certainly be used in water therapy or other aquatic hobbies, but actual swimsuits are not included in our range.
+Our products can certainly be used in water therapy or other aquatic hobbies.
+Please rinse products and wash them immediately after each use.
+Actual swimsuits are not included in our range.
 Our materials are not waterproof and therefore do not prevent getting wet.
 Manufacturers of waterproof diapers, dry suits and tailor-made swimwear can be found e.g. from the internet.

 Pressure garment treatment is the primary care method in scar treatment.
 Any wound or scar product can be used with pressure garments.
 Lymed does not manufacture garments with a silicone inlining or that are laminated with silicone to maintain the integrity of pressure treatment with garments and the choice of having special solutions made to each garment.

 Pressure garments are mostly worn all day, around the clock, but silicone has some restrictions in use.
 Silicone cannot be used on top of skin more than 24 hrs at a time because it may cause maseration.
 Silicone is known to cause irritation on some patients, and the treatment needs to be stopped for a while.
 If a pressure garment does not have integrated silicone, this means that even though when silicone irritation might occur, the pressure treatment does not have to be stopped at all.